Ginger-owl/TicTacToe_with_AI/README.md

-# TicTacToe_with_AI
+# TicTacToe_with_AI python
-Command line version of Tic-Tac-Toe game.
+Command line version of a Tic-Tac-Toe game.
 There is a starting menu in the game to initialize the game and choose the opponent.

 One may play either to another person (user - user game) or against the programm.